microbuilder/armreveng/disassembly.md

 $ arm-none-eabi-objdump -d a.out > a.out.dis
 ```

+> NOTE: The `-d` flag only disassembles the content of executable sections.
+  Use the `-D` flag to disassemble the contents of every section in the image
+  (such as `rodata`, etc.)

 Here, we can clearly see the individual functions in the `.text` section,
 such as: